Regenerative Hemp Farming in South Africa

 Harnessing a previously illegal industry

 The World Health Organisation estimates that South Africa is the third-largest illegal cannabis producer in the world.
-This puts the country in a strong position to develop a local commercial hemp market that unlocks the entire value chain:
+With proper certification and hemp permits in place, this puts the country in a strong position to develop a local commercial hemp product market that unlocks the entire value chain:

 - Creates jobs